brainrake/glossary/rip.md

 **What to use instead:**
 - [static types](https://en.wikipedia.org/wiki/Type_system#STATIC) give us the strongest guarantee of the absence of runtime exceptions: a formal logical proof extracted from the program by the type checker
 - since we already proved the correct use of values and functions, there is no need to keep type information around during runtime, so the compiler throws it away, increasing performance
-- with [type inference](https://en.wikipedia.org/wiki/Type_inference), we don't have to write down types in static languages, so this apparent advantage disappears.
+- with [type inference](https://en.wikipedia.org/wiki/Type_inference), we don't have to write down types in static languages, so this apparent advantage of dynamic languages disappears.

 Note: Adding type annotations to top-level functions is recommended even in languages that can infer them, to help humans read the code and to make type errors more precise.
-However, since the type checker already knows the types, this can be done automatically (e.g. with a keyboard combo).
+However, since the type checker already knows the types, this can be done automatically (e.g. with a keyboard combo in your editor).
 In the other direction, with Type Driven Development, we write down the types first, and the compiler completes parts of the program for us.

+Note: an interesting exception to this section are programs that are only ever run once, like expressions in the purely functional Nix language used by the [Nix package manager]() [TODO: link].
+All inputs to a Nix expression are know when it is evaluated, so if it produces a result once (a software package or operating system configuration), it will always produce the same result.
+If it works, it's safe to distribute and will work for everyone, forever (provided all the inputs are available, i.e. Github is not down).

+### Subtyping

+Subtyping [TODO: link] is a transitive relationship between types stating that wherever a value of a certain (super)type is expected, a value of a subtype thereof should also be accepted.

+We distinguish between nominal subtyping (it's a subtype because I say so) and structural subtyping (it's a subtype because it is made of the same parts plus some extra stuff that I don't care about right now).
+The latter is more beningn, though not without its problems.

+The difference between subtyping and polymorphism is somewhat subtle but becomes important in the difficult cases (as usual).
+[TODO: details]

+** Why we thought it's good:**
+- extensibility and reuse
+- [TODO]

+** Why it's bad:**
+- it fails at extensibility and reuse because type systems sometimes "forget" that a value is actually of a subtype and treat it as being of the supertype [TODO: info]
+- when mixed with mutability and other side effects, it is impossible in general to rule out inconsistencies [TODO: info], resulting in runtime type errors (crashes, security breaches) or safety but lack of extensibility and reuse [TODO: SML subtyping example]
+- TODO: covariance vs contravariance

+**What to use instead:**
+- (sub)structural polymorphism aka row polymorphism aka polymorphic (extensible) records
+- composable interfaces

 ### Inheritance

+Inheritance is a form of subtyping where [TODO].

 [TODO] : way to organize concepts in a logical system, reuse

 **Why we thought it's good:**
-- reuse
+- extensibility, reuse
 - [TODO]

 **Why it's bad:**
-- hierarchies in the world around us and everyday life are based on containment/ownership, not inheritance
+- hierarchies in the natural world and everyday life are based on containment/ownership, not inheritance
-- fail at reuse, safety
+- fail at reuse, safety [TODO]
-- logic fail
+- logic fail [TODO]
+- inheriting _all_ of a parent's data and behavior prevents proper abstraction (so reuse and extensibility), resulting in the need for complex mechanisms (with an astonighing number of combinations) for
+  - information hiding (`private`, `protected`, `public`, `friend`),
+  - where combined with mutability, a way to restrict data access (`getter`s and `setter`s)
+  - ways to require or prevent the overloading of methods (`virtual`, `final`)
+  - in the case of class-based inheritance, the distinction between class-level and object-level data and methods (`static`)
+- even with all this machinery, it is impossible to define a container (e.g. list) type that can hold different kinds of values (e.g. a list of numbers or a list of `Animal`s) without generics
+- generics, combined with inheritance-based subtyping and especially mutability, are unsafe (I can put a `Dog` in a list of `Cat`s, because they're both a subcalss of `Animal`s) [TODO: double check]
-- multiple inheritance is impossible to deal with correctly in general
+- multiple inheritance is impossible to deal with correctly in general, and where attempted, leads to incomprehensible complexity
 - [TODO]

-**What to use instead**: parametric polymorphism, polymorphic (extensible) records, composition of interfaces
+**What to use instead**:
+- parametric polymorphism
+- polymorphic (extensible) records
+- composable interfaces
+- if you're stuck in an OO language, use as little inheritance as possible, and use interfaces and a "contain and delegate" strategy (instead of inheriting, create a member variable of the desired type and marshall method calls to it)

 ### Object Oriented Programming

-OOP usually combines imperative programming (so mutability and side effects), inheritance, a limited form of dynamic scope (`this`), and `Null`.
+OOP usually combines imperative programming (so mutability and side effects), subtyping in the form of inheritance, a limited form of dynamic scope (`this`), and `Null`,

 **Why we thought it's good:**
 - it is similar to the intuitive idea of interactions beetween physical objects: objects have an internal state and can act on and be acted upon by other objects